 Shortly after his daughter Abigail returned from having passed the New Year elsewhere, she, in a fit of horror and anger, laid a curse on her father for bringing the name Stephens into such disrepute.
 The story goes that the Colonel was soon taken terminally ill and never rose from his bed again.
 When the Lord of the Manor died and all were assembled for his funeral, a hearse drew up at the door of the manor house driven by a headless man, and the Colonel was seen to rise from his coffin and enter the hearse after a profound reverence to the headless personage, who as he drove away assumed the shape of the martyr King, Charles I - this being regarded as retribution for the Colonel's disloyalty to the King.
 Thereafter until the line became extinct, whenever the head of the family died, the same ghost of the King appeared to carry him off.

-and yet now Chavenage is surrounded by members of the royal family.
-Prince Charles’ Highgrove Estate is just a couple of miles away and Princess
+yet now Chavenage is surrounded by members of the royal family.
+Prince Charles’ Highgrove Estate is just a couple of miles away and Princess Anne lives

 The Lowsley Williams family have lived in Chavenage since 1871 and David and Rona Lowesley Williams celebrated their 60th wedding anniversary in the house last year.
 There are some stunning portraits of their ancestors hanging in the all of the main reception rooms, each of whom contributed their own stamp on the house and the estate.